goto-eof/fromgtog/README.md

 <h2 id="news">News</h2>

+- 2025/10/05 - I introduced a new feature: _Multithreaded - Virtual Threads_.
+The number of threads is
+  increased twice the number of processors.
+Please note that enabling multithreading (platform threads or virtual threads) may increase the number of cloning process errors.
+This may occur due to connection limits imposed by the source. _So, please doublecheck carefully the FromGtoG log file and ensure that all repositories were cloned successfully._
 - 2025/06/23 - I discovered that FromGtoG `.deb` package was not working on Debian 10.
 I rebuilt the package on Debian
     10. So, now it should work on both Ubuntu latest and Debian 10.
 I apologize for the inconvenience.
 Please ping me if you find a bug (